-Bachelor of Arts in Sociology
+Bachelor of Arts in Criminology

-Students who choose this program will, upon completion, be able
+Students who choose this program will, upon completion, be able to:

 - Analyze crime using criminological theories

 - Analyze the interaction between law and society

 Criminology at the Mount

 Criminology majors will be able to participate in interesting and engaging courses that ask them to think deeply about all of the issues related to and parties impacted by crime, including the victim, offender, and society.
 This program offers students the opportunity to learn about crime and justice in other countries; to explore the issues related to being a crime victim; and, examine how crime is resolved in various parts of the U.S. The variety of concentrations and courses will expand the breadth of knowledge students can gain about aspects of crime, providing them with a much more well-rounded education on crime and its related issues than students in other programs.